-3.1.2.2.1 Investments in limited partnerships
+3.1.2.2.1 Investments in limited partnerships (updated May 2023)

-ASU 2016-01 does not affect the SEC staff guidance on the application of the equity method to investments in limited partnerships, which is included in ASC 323-30-S99.
-That SEC staff guidance requires entities to account for investments of greater than 3% to 5% in limited partnerships under the equity method.
+The guidance in ASC 323-30-S99 on the application of the equity method to investments in limited partnerships requires entities to account for investments of greater than 3% to 5% in limited partnerships under the equity method.
 Investments in limited partnerships and similar entities that are not accounted for under the equity method are in the scope of ASC 321.